ColinShaw/cpp-path-planning-project/README.md

 driving is smooth, it doesn't violate the requirements, and it makes it around the track generally driving slightly under the speed limit unless it has to slow down for a car in front.
-Given the time horizon of the moves, which is selected for smooth transitions that meet the acceleration and jerk objectives, the path that is planned for lane changes is not all that aggressive.
+Given the time horizon of the moves, which is selected for smooth transitions that meet the acceleration and jerk objectives.
+The path that is planned for lane changes is moderately aggressive.

-I did notice there are a few surprises that can arise where the the car does not go around the track without incident.
+I did notice there are a few surprises that can arise where the car does not go around the track without incident.
 In a couple runs, a car from another lane on our side of the road swerved into my lane and caused a collision.
 I don't think there is a passing way of dealing with this.
 I cannot detect that and